ali-aj/Arabic-2-English-Transformer/README.md

 ├── utils
 │   ├── preprocessing.py     # Preprocesses the Arabic text input
 │   └── translation.py       # Contains the translation logic
-├── config.py               # Configuration settings for the application
 ├── assets
 │   └── style.css           # CSS styles for the Streamlit application
 ├── requirements.txt         # Lists the dependencies required for the project